If I had a real home page, it would be here.

 "Litigious"?
-A member of the Linux community — a person whom I've never met and apparently knows me only from his online advocacy of Prof. Daniel J. Bernstein's software — in 2001 launched a rumour (on a user group mailing list 3000 miles from me) that I'm lawsuit-happy.
+A member of the Linux community — a person whom I've never met and apparently knows me only from his online advocacy of Prof. Daniel J. Bernstein's software — in 2001 launched a rumour (on a user group mailing list 4500 km from me) that I'm lawsuit-happy.
 Here's my refutation of that claim, and my request that he please not do that again.

 In Feb.
 2005, an ex-Director of BayLISA made a similar charge, claiming on two public mailing lists that I (a BayLISA director and officer) had threatened litigation against our group.
 He was likewise profoundly mistaken.

 Women's rights, particularly reproductive rights, are under attack and need our support.
 Your first step is to be informed, and I recommend as sources of information Rewire News Group, Reproductive Equity Now, Rewire News Group Senior Law & Policy Editor Imani Gandy, Rewire News Group Executive Editor & SVP Jessica Mason Pieklo, Mini Timmaraju, Renee Bracey Sherman, and former USSC clerk & law professor Courtney Milan.